Rudolph stared into the mirror.

 "Fuck you.
 Fuck all of you."

-In the silence that followed, Rudolph strode back to his
+In the silence that followed, Rudolph strode back to

 seat, satisfied for the first time in his life.
 His upraised